dvircohen/NASA-Project/README.md

 worker after the visibility time of the message expire.
 - The manager dies while he handles a local task.
 Solution: When the local waits for the result from the manager it also checks periodically that the manager is still up.
-In a case where the manager died while handleing some local A task, local A will detect that a manager is no longer up, will bring a new one and send the task to the local_to_manager queue again.
+In a case where the manager died while handling some local A task, local A will detect that a manager is no longer up, will bring a new one and send the task to the local_to_manager queue again.

+## NASA Limitations
+While the system is all well and good (and distributed), the nasa api limit us to just 1K requests per hour.

+This brings up the trade-off between sending 1-day jobs to the workers in order to maximize parallelity or using 7-days jobs to maximize the number of days we can cover in one hour (The maximum nasa api request is a 7 day request).

 # How to run the project